siennaxsun/Mesh-Growth-Simulation/README.md

 # Mesh Growth Simulation

-This repository documents my learning from Long Nguyen's workshop on **C# Scripting and Plugin Development for Grasshopper(https://www.youtube.com/watch?v=pFCrIzENDn8&list=PLapoQ_9M-ujfYGOsZProIXPGx-HRfjJ9C&index=1)**.
+This repository documents my learning from Long Nguyen's workshop on **C# Scripting and Plugin Development for Grasshopper**.

 It focuses on re-implementing the workshop's mesh growth algorithms within Grasshopper, using C# scripting (Mac) and developing a custom component/plugin (Windows).

 ---